-Researchers from the Earth Institute at Columbia University, US, found that agricultural activity is often located near densely populated areas.
-Where farm emissions combine with industrial waste and vehicle pollution, this leads to the creation of harmful aerosols.
+Researchers from the Earth Institute at Columbia University found that where farm emissions combine with industrial waste and vehicle pollution this leads to the creation of harmful aerosols.

 The study discovered that industrial emissions release large quantities of nitrogen oxides and sulphates.
 These compounds combine with chemicals, mainly ammonia gas from livestock waste and fertiliser, to create dangerous fine particulate matter known as PM2.5.
 Inhaling PM2.5 can lead to respiratory problems, bronchitis, a decline in lung function and organic dust toxic syndrome.
 In some cases smaller particulates can be absorbed into the blood stream and go on to affect the major organs.

 In one experiment, researchers from Texas Tech placed air samplers 10 to 30 metres upwind and downwind from animal farms between the months of October and March.
 60% of the downwind samples and 30% on the upwind samples contained tetracycline antibiotics from airborne manure particles.

 In recent years the factory farming industry has proposed “good neighbour” policies to reduce the sights, sounds and smells of modern factory farming and to prevent/reduce water pollution.
 This has been difficult to sustain due to the rising costs of complying with environmental regulation and animal welfare concerns.
 More farm waste is inevitable.